Strait of Hormuz: Operation Praying Mantis

-On 18 April 1988, the U.S. Navy waged a one-day battle against Iranian forces in and around the strait.
-The battle, dubbed Operation Praying Mantis by the United States, was launched in retaliation for the USS Samuel B. Roberts striking a mine laid in the channel by Iran on 14 April 1988.
-U.S. forces sank one frigate, one gunboat, and up to six armed speedboats, as well as seriously damaging a second frigate.
+Operation Praying Mantis was an attack on 18 April 1988 by the United States Armed Forces within Iranian territorial waters in retaliation for the Iranian naval mining of international waters in the Persian Gulf during the Iran–Iraq War and the subsequent damage to an American warship.
+The U.S. Navy attacked with several groups of surface warships, plus aircraft from the aircraft carrier USS Enterprise, and her cruiser escort, USS Truxtun.
+The attack began with coordinated strikes by two surface groups.

 Downing of Iran Air 655

 On 3 July 1988, 290 people were killed when an Iran Air Airbus A300 was shot down over the strait by the United States Navy guided missile cruiser USS Vincennes (CG-49) when it was wrongly identified as a jet fighter.

-Collision between USS Newport News and tanker Mogamigawa
+Collisions

-On 8 January 2007, the nuclear submarine USS Newport News, traveling submerged, struck MV Mogamigawa, a 300,000-ton Japanese-flagged very large crude tanker, south of the strait.
-There were no injuries, and no oil leaked from the tanker.
+In January 2007, the nuclear submarine USS Newport News, struck MV Mogamigawa, a 300,000-ton Japanese-flagged crude tanker, south of the strait.
+There were no injuries, and no oil leaked.
+On 20 March 2009, United States Navy Los Angeles-class submarine USS Hartford collided with the San Antonio-class amphibious transport dock USS New Orleans in the strait.
+The collision ruptured a fuel tank aboard New Orleans, spilling 25000 USgal of marine diesel fuel.